project-flogo/rules/examples/flogo/creditcard/README.md

-# Decision Table Usage
+# Credit Card example

-This example demonstrates how to use decision table activity with credit card application example.
+This example demonstrates how to use decision table activity for credit card application example.

 ## Setup and build
 Once you have the `flogo.json` file, you are ready to build your Flogo App